 - Tell family, friends and neighbours about the risks of allowing cats outdoors.

 - Share our infographic to help inform others of the pet overpopulation problem.

 Here are six BC SPCA initiatives addressing the issue and promoting spay/neuter:

-- Providing grant funding for community cats: Rescues, veterinarians, BC SPCA branches, municipalities and First Nations communities are able to apply for funding to address cat overpopulation in their area.
-Successful applicants receive between $1,000 and $7,500 for spay/neuter initiatives.
+- Providing grant funding for community cats: Rescues, veterinarians, municipalities and First Nations communities are able to apply for funding to address cat overpopulation in their area.

-- Establishing veterinary clinics: These clinics prioritize spaying and neutering pets.
-They provide either no charge or discounted spay/neuter services for feral cats and discounted prices for pets of financially disadvantaged and First Nations guardians.
+- Operating veterinary clinics: These clinics prioritize spaying and neutering pets.
+They provide either no-charge or discounted spay/neuter services for feral cats and discounted prices for pets of financially disadvantaged and First Nations guardians.

-- Working with community partners: With the help of veterinary partners, municipalities, regional districts and granting organizations, we are able to provide low-cost spay/neuter programs across the province.
+- Working with community partners: With the help of veterinary partners, municipalities, regional districts and granting organizations, we’re able to provide low-cost spay/neuter programs across the province.
 Need financial assistance to fix your pet?
 Find a list of B.C. cat spay/neuter funds available.

 - Helping municipalities take action: Some B.C. municipalities have established spay/neuter funds for low-income residents.
-These funds have reduced shelter intake by thousands of animals throughout North America where they have been implemented.
+These funds have reduced shelter intake in communities where they’ve been implemented.

 - Offering youth and public education: Messaging on the importance of spaying and neutering is worked into our humane education programs for youth in schools, and to the public through awareness programs.